MichaelRafferty/ConTroll/System-Documents-and-Coding-Standards/Configuration-File-Format-and-Usage.md

     - `r:dir` = relative file path, a warning will be issued if this file is not readable starting in the *dir* directory relative to the root of the installation.
 Note: dir is not allowed to be empty.
     - `a` = absolute file path from the root of of the file system.
+    - `l:list` = enumerated list of choices, separated by commas.
+First entry is the default one.
 A warning will be issued if this file is not readable.
     - `h` = URI, must be of the format:
       - https: